DanayaMel/glass-skin/README.md

 ### A sample site for practicing purposes.
-Saw the mockup image on pixaybay, wanted to re-create it myself.
+Saw the mockup image on Dribbble, wanted to re-create it myself.
 The original can be found here: https://dribbble.com/shots/19997300-Organic-Product-Landing-Page-Design-Shopify-Store (Mike Taylor for Shopified).
 ### To run (must have npm installed):
 ```